longnguyen1802/fyt/Readme.md

 npm run test
 ```

-Use ganache network for test
+Use ganache network for test:

 In one terminal